-Students may not be dropped off at HCCS before 8 A.M., nor picked up later than 3:30 P.M., unless they are enrolled in other extra-curricular events.
+Students may not be dropped off at HCCS before 7:45 A.M., nor picked up later than 3:00 P.M., unless they are enrolled in other extra-curricular events.

-Important Fact: The school administrators will remain with the child if the parent does not pick-up the student by 3:30 p.m.
-The parent will be FULLY responsible for a late pick up fee.
+Important Fact: The school administrators will remain with the child if the parent does not pick up the student by 3:20 p.m.
+The parent will be FULLY responsible for a late pick-up fee of \$5 per minute.
 If the school administrators do not receive a phone call and the child is not picked up by 5:00 P.M. the Department of Children and Families will be called; this applies to all students.
 The school administration will file a form 51-A (Abuse/Neglect Petition) and ask the Department of Children and Families to pick up the child from the school at that time.

-Parent Pick-up ID cards must be presented to school staff before the student will be released.
-One Parent Pick-up ID card will be provided at no cost to each student at the beginning of the school year.
+Parent Pick-up number cards must be presented to school staff before the student will be released.
+One set of Parent Pick-up number cards will be provided at no cost to each student at the beginning of the school year.
 Replacement or additional cards are available for a \$5 fee.
-If a person other than a parent/guardian will be picking up a student, the parent/guardian must notify the school in writing.
-Students will only be released to authorized individuals as indicated on the Emergency Form.
+If a person other than a parent/guardian will be picking up a student, the parent/guardian must notify the school.
+Students will be released to authorized individuals as indicated on the Emergency Form or as indicated by the purchase of the parent pick-up number card.